-In theory, states could relieve debtors from the risk of fire-sales by offering to assume debts (a bail-out), ordering a one-time forgiveness of debts (a bail-in), or by some combination of the two.
-How should states decide which route to take?
+which route to take?
 Plainly, this will be highly context-specific: some states will have greater capacity to assume private liabilities than others; some creditors and counterparties will be better positioned than others to take on the loss under a mandatory forgiveness scheme.
 It is, however, possible to articulate some principles that appear likely to be of general relevance, and we do so in Part III of the paper.

 Our starting point is that relief should be proportionate, in the sense that it should not go beyond that reasonably thought necessary to minimise the amplification of the economic shock caused by periods of trading shutdowns (Principle 1).
-In choosing between forms of relief, and in designing the terms of relief, states should seek to minimise distortions to efficient private bargains and private law rules, especially the prevailing debtor-creditor law (Principle 2).
+In choosing between forms of relief, and in designing its terms, states should seek to minimise distortions to efficient private bargains and private law rules, especially the prevailing debtor-creditor law (Principle 2).
 Transfers should be from the less financially constrained to the more financially constrained companies and individuals, taking loss absorbing and risk bearing capacity into account (Principle 3).
 Policies should attempt to achieve a good 'fit' with the existing institutional infrastructure in a particular jurisdiction (Principle 4).
 Finally, a transparent process for determining the allocation of pandemic-induced costs should be established, to minimise the risks of damage to the legitimacy of the state in the post-crisis period (Principle 5).